chiragsanghvi/JavascriptSDK/README.md

 ### Downloading

-Using the method `getDownloadUrl` in file object you can download a file which was uploaded to the Apppacitive system
+Using the method `getDownloadUrl` in file object you can download a file which was uploaded to the Appacitive system.

 To construct the instance of `Appacitive.File`, you will need to provide the fileId of the file, which was returned by the system or set by you when you uploaded the file.
 ```javascript